dkittelson/wa-coding-challenge/README.md

-# Computer Vision Challenge: Ego-Trajectory & Bird’s-Eye View Mapping
+# Ego-Trajectory & Bird’s-Eye View Mapping Challenge

 ## Method

-The vehicle's path was calculated by inferring its motion from the movement of the traffic light.
-The process can be divided into three main stages:
+The vehicle's path was calculated by looking at its motion from the movement of the traffic light.
+We can divide this process up into three main steps:

-1.  **3D Feature Extraction**: The 3D position of the traffic light relative to the camera was determined for each video frame.
-To ensure an accurate result, a 5x5 pixel patch around the traffic light's bounding box center was extracted from the depth data.
-Invalid points were filtered out, and the remaining 3D coordinates were averaged.
+1.  **3D Feature Extraction**: The position of the traffic light relative to the camera was determined for each video frame.
+For more accuracy, a 5x5 pixel patch around the traffic light's bounding box center was extracted from the depth data.
+Invalid points were filtered out, and the remaining coordinates were averaged.

-2.  **Kinematic Velocity Calculation**: The vehicle's forward speed ($v_x$) and its turning rate ($\omega_z$) were calculated using a kinematic model based on the time derivatives of the light's measured 3D position ($X, Y$).
+2.  **Kinematic Velocity Calculation**: The vehicle's forward speed ($v_x$) and its turning rate ($\omega_z$) were calculated.
 The relevant equations are:
     $$\omega_z = -\frac{\dot{Y}}{X} \quad , \quad v_x = -\dot{X} + \omega_z Y$$

 3.  **Trajectory Integration**: The final path was then constructed by integrating these velocities over time.
-Starting from an initial position and heading defined by the first measurement, the vehicle's state was updated step-by-step using Euler integration to build the complete trajectory.
+Starting from an initial position and heading defined by the first measurement, the vehicle's state was then updated step-by-step using Euler integration to build the complete trajectory.

 ## Assumptions